usmanaliqureshi/linux/README.md

 sudo apt-get install indicator-netspeed-unity
 ```

-Once the installation is finished then go to search and type indicator netspeed and click on the application which appears right below to run the Indicator Netspeed - Unity.
+Once the installation is finished, then go to search and type indicator netspeed and click on the application which appears right below to run the Indicator Netspeed - Unity.

 ## Ubuntu 17.04
 ### If Wifi is not connecting